ekinnear/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 stack provide the WebTransport implementation with information about the final size of streams; see {{Section 4.5 of !RFC9000}}.
-This guarantees that both endpoints agree on how much WebTransport session flow control credit was consumed by the sender on that stream, after subtracting the number of bytes used by the stream header.
+This guarantees that both endpoints agree on how much WebTransport session flow control credit was consumed by the sender on that stream.

 The WT_DATA_BLOCKED capsule ({{WT_DATA_BLOCKED}}) can be sent to indicate that an endpoint was unable to send data due to a limit set by the WT_MAX_DATA